align-racing-uia/align_standard_library/README.md

 ## Rules
 1. If a program from an external repo is to be added as a library, make sure to create a new folder for it in the `libs` folder, together with a `CMakeLists.txt`.
 It is also prefered if external libraries is added as a submodules.

+## Common issues when using STM32 CLT on Linux
+If you have problems with missing libncurses.so.5 on a debian based linux, add: deb http://security.ubuntu.com/ubuntu focal-security main universe To sudo nano /etc/apt/sources.list and run sudo apt-get install libncurses5

 ## Contributions